mauron85/react-native-background-geolocation/README.md

       console.log('[INFO] App is in foreground');
     });

+    BackgroundGeolocation.on('abort_requested', () => {
+      console.log('[INFO] Server responded with 285 Updates Not Required');

+      // Here we can decide whether we want stop the updates or not.
+      // If you've configured the server to return 285, then it means the server does not require further update.
+      // So the normal thing to do here would be to `BackgroundGeolocation.stop()`.
+      // But you might be counting on it to receive location updates in the UI, so you could just reconfigure and set `url` to null.
+    });

     BackgroundGeolocation.checkStatus(status => {
       console.log('[INFO] BackgroundGeolocation service is running', status.isRunning);
       console.log('[INFO] BackgroundGeolocation services enabled', status.locationServicesEnabled);